Product Menu

 Canada North

 The Arctic Ocean consists mostly of old ice with some first-year ice.
-Nares Strait contains fast old and first-year ice.
-The Archipelago contains a mixture of old and first-year fast ice.
-The ice in Barrow Strait is first-year with a trace of old ice.
+The ice-bridge in Nares Strait remains in place and contains fast old and first-year ice.
+South of the ice-bridge, in northern Baffin Bay, the ice is a mixture of young and first-year within open drift conditions.
+The Archipelago contains old and first-year fast ice in roughly equal proportion.
+Barrow Strait contains mostly first-year ice with a trace of old ice and some young ice.
 Lancaster Sound consists of mostly first-year ice with some old ice present.
-Prince Regent Inlet contains mostly first-year ice with some old ice extending southward to 71°N. The Gulf of Boothia and Committee Bay contain first-year ice.
+There is some new and young ice along the north shore of Baffin Island and some young ice along the south shore of Devon Island.
+Prince Regent Inlet contains mostly first-year ice with some old ice extending southward to ~71°N. The Gulf of Boothia and Committee Bay contain first-year ice.
 Baffin Bay contains mostly first-year ice, with some old ice in its western section.
-Some young ice is present in northern Baffin Bay.
 Davis Strait consists of first-year ice with some old ice.
-Along coastal Greenland the ice is mostly first-year with some young ice.
+Cumberland Sound contains mostly bergy water with small amounts of first-year and young ice present.
+The ice along western Greenland is first-year.

 Thumbnail image of Canada West Synopsis PNG